apache/tinkerpop/gremlin-go/README.md

 Docker allows you to test the driver without installing any dependencies.
 The following command can be used to run docker:

-`docker-compose up --exit-code-from integration-tests integration-tests`
+`docker-compose up --exit-code-from gremlin-go-integration-tests gremlin-go-integration-tests`

 ### Building Directly